Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices

-\textit{\textbf{Global Accumulation.}} Next, BATIS performs the global accumulation stage.
-In our demonstration, the algorithm executed three rounds of illumination before the observed global turn-on values were determined to be satisfactory, occurring between $200$~\si{\milli\volt} and $400$~\si{\milli\volt}.
+Next, BATIS seeks to determine gate voltages that establish global accumulation.
+This step generates current flow across the device regardless of which channels are connected to each other.
+In our demonstration, the algorithm executed three rounds of illumination before the observed global turn-on values were determined to be satisfactory, occurring in the desired range of $200$\si{\milli\volt} to $400$~\si{\milli\volt}.
 By design, all gates are grounded during the first two illuminations.
-The first illumination is intended to completely reset the device while the second is to verify that all instruments work as intended.
-Because BATIS still did not find the gates in the desired range, it chose to apply voltages to all screening and reservoir gates for the third illumination.
-The voltages required to achieve turn-ons at around $300$~\si{\milli\volt}, calculated following the protocol in Ref.~\cite{Wolfe24-COI}, were set to $280$~\si{\milli\volt} for gates associated with channel I$_1$ and I$_2$, and $300$~\si{\milli\volt} for gates associated with channel I$_3$.
-The central screening gate, S$_2$, was left grounded during the illumination.
+The first illumination is intended to completely reset the device, while the second is intended to verify that all instruments work as intended.
+Because BATIS still had not found the gates in the desired range for the third illumination, voltages were applied to all screening and reservoir gates.
+The voltages required to achieve turn-ons in the required range are determined by BATIS following the protocol in Ref.~\cite{Wolfe24-COI}.
+In this case, during illumination, BATIS sets gates associated with channels I$_1$ and I$_2$ to $280$~\si{\milli\volt}, and gates associated with channel I$_3$ to $300$~\si{\milli\volt}.
+The central screening gate, S$_2$, was left grounded (i.e., set to 0~\si{\milli\volt}) during illumination.

-The fourth iteration of global turn-on measurement was successful.
-The summary of all four runs is presented in Table~\ref{tab:global_accum}.
-The resulting configuration of the QD device is shown in the left panel in Fig.~\ref{fig:colorful_sems}(c), where the pinch-offs on all the screening gates, excluding S$_2$, and all of the reservoir gates are colored based on the learned gate voltage.
+Following the gate-biased illumination, the fourth iteration of the global turn-on measurement was successful.
+A summary of all four runs is presented in Table~\ref{tab:global_accum}.
+The resulting configuration of the QD device is shown in Fig.~\ref{fig:colorful_sems}(a), where the pinch-off voltages on all the screening gates, excluding S$_2$, and all the reservoir gates are colored on the basis of the learned gate voltage.